Chetan Krishnaswamy, Google’s public policy director for India & South Asia, to join Amazon

 Although it’s unclear which regions Krishnaswamy will serve at Amazon, the company has faced stiff regulatory pushback in India over the past few years.
 It faces a potential antitrust probe by the Competition Commission of India — although the company has stalled it for now — along with pushback from the government on FDI and e-commerce.
 During his recent visit to India, Amazon boss Jeff Bezos pledged to invest a billion dollars in India.
 Finance Minister Piyush Goyal snubbed Bezos — declaring that Amazon was not doing India any favours.

-While Krishnaswamy was with Google, major developments have taken place in India’s technology policy domain, such as the amendment of India’s safe harbour rules, the setting up of the Justice Srikrishna Committee to draft India’s Personal Data Protection Bill, which placed a massive burden on foreign companies to mandatorily store data generated in India locally.
+While Krishnaswamy was with Google, major developments have taken place in India’s technology policy domain, such as the proposed amendment of India’s safe harbour rules, the setting up of the Justice Srikrishna Committee to draft India’s Personal Data Protection Bill, which placed a massive burden on foreign companies to mandatorily store data generated in India locally.
 The bill’s second iteration — released in December last year — arguably relaxed the localisation mandate, but poses other challenges for technology giants, such as the government demanding non-personal data from companies.